Top Ingredients to Look for in Eco-Friendly Dish Soaps

 Water Pollution and Energy Usage

-Water treatment plants have to work extra hard to clean the water contaminated by traditional dish soaps.
+Water treatment plants have to work extra hard to clean the water contaminated by traditional dish soap.
 This process consumes significant amounts of energy and still may not remove all harmful substances.
 This can lead to longer-term issues like water pollution.

-The Cornerstone: Plant-Derived Surfactants
+Plant-Derived Surfactants

 What Are Surfactants?

 Surfactants are substances that play a crucial role in cleaning.
 They're the agents responsible for creating bubbles or lather when you scrub your dishes, hands, or anything else that needs cleaning.
 When you squeeze dish soap onto a sponge and start scrubbing, it's the surfactants that go to work.
+They cling to the grease and grime on your dirty dishes, lifting them away and making it easier to rinse off.
+In eco-friendly dish soaps, these surfactants are often derived from plants, which makes them a better option for the environment compared to traditional surfactants, which are usually synthetic.

 Plant-Based Vs. Petroleum-Based